thanhhoan-v2/anzii/README.md

 ### Social Features & Engagement (Latest)

 - **Like System**: Users can now like decks with a heart icon, showing appreciation for quality content
+- **Optimistic Likes with React Query**: Likes update instantly using cache-first optimistic updates; network confirmation happens in the background and results are reconciled automatically
 - **User Count Tracking**: Displays the number of times a deck has been viewed/finished by users
 - **Real-time Updates**: Like counts update instantly with optimistic UI updates using React Query
 - **Engagement Metrics**: Badges show both like count and user finish count for better deck discovery